bel8z/signal-processing-course/NOTES.md

 * When processing multiple series, a good way to visualize them is plotting a matrix, with time on the horizontal axis, one row for each series and using a color to represent the signal magnitude; this is especially useful to visualize patterns (and pattern removal, via polynomial or least-squares fitting)
 * **Brownian noise** with cumsum(randn)
 * Average multiple series for denoising

+# 3. Spectral analysis 3.3h

+* How **zero padding** is useful to FFT?
+* Does a very high sampling frequency produce artifacts (harmonic distortion)?
+* What is an **Hamm window**?
+* How to interpret the FFT output?
+How does it relate to number of samples, sampling rate and Nyquist frequency?